 GREGORIO MARTÍNEZ, Spain

-Situated in the Iregua Valley of La Rioja Alta, the estate spans 120 hectares, with 40 hectares currently under vine.
-The vineyards lie between the villages of Nalda, Sorzano, and Entrena, nestled at an altitude of 700 meters and oriented to the north.
-This cooler, high-altitude location experiences a challenging climate, with harvests typically starting in mid-October and sometimes extending into November.
-The estate’s deep soils are primarily composed of thick red clay, sedimentary sand, pebbles, and sedimentary rock.
-The microclimate benefits from the nearby Moncalvillo and Camero mountain ranges and is reflected in the presence of magnificent centenary oak trees on the property grounds.
+Situated in the Iregua Valley of La Rioja Alta, the estate spans 120ha with 40ha currently under vine.
+The vineyards lie between the villages of Nalda, Sorzano and Entrena, sitting at an altitude of 700m and oriented towards the north in a microclimate that benefits from the protection of the nearby Moncalvillo and Camero mountain ranges (reflected in the magnificent centenary oak trees that adorn the property).
+The cooler, high-altitude location means that harvests typically start in mid-October and sometimes extend into November.
+The deep soils are primarily composed of thick red clay, alluvial sand, pebbles and sedimentary rock.

 Viticulture